scarolan/azure-terraform-vault-workshop/docs/terraform/slides-tf.md

 ```

 ???
-**"Why don't you try commenting out this code, then uncommenting it.
+**Why don't you try commenting out this code, then uncommenting it.
 This is the easy way to write code.
 Just highlight, uncomment, save the file.**

 **Resources are the smallest building blocks of Terraform.
 Think of them as declarative statements about what you want to build.
 Save the main.tf file.**

 **Note that the resource contains references to the two variables we set in the previous chapter, location and prefix.
 These will be replaced when we run terraform commands.
-Variables are always enclosed in a dollar sign and curly braces."**
+Variables are always enclosed in a dollar sign and curly braces.**

 I like to flip over to my own workstation and actually show them how to do this.
 If you run your own workstation in a separate virtual desktop or window, you can easily flip back and forth between slides and live code.